 So, what’s the way out?

-The answer lies in a shared inbox feature called Agent Collision Detection that averts your agents from responding to the same ticket.
+The answer lies in a shared inbox feature called Agent Collision Detection.
+For effective shared email inbox management, you can use this feature as it averts your agents from responding to the same ticket.
 This feature shows the active agent on a ticket and thereby, helps you avoid serious email blunders.

 With so many emails on your plate, keeping a solid track of every ticket might seem like a demanding task.

 However, there is still some good news.